abhishekg16/raft/README.md

 type LogItem struct {

-	Index int64
+	Index int64 	// Index of Command

-	Data  interface{}
+	Data  interface{}   // Returned Data

 }

 The error also send to using following Index value in reply message.
-Notice index value can not be negative
+Notice index value can not be negative in case of success.

 {